strangrjrjr/emissary/README.md

 - [ ] Contact list instead of list of all users
 - [ ] Captcha or other bot-detection at signup
 - [ ] OTA encryption of messages and user data

+_This project is heavily based on an earlier group project called [FlatChat](https://github.com/strangrjrjr/flatchat_frontend).
+Many thanks to John Souza and Jazz Bozner for their contributions!_